Moments that Matter Explained

 This is why how you shift culture is as important as what you shift.
 The behaviours you demonstrate and the behaviours you tolerate have a more significant impact than any shift in policy.
 Your culture is shaped by what leaders model and what leaders allow.
 What you reward becomes more frequent.
 What you accept becomes normalised.
 What you celebrate becomes valued.

 The good news is that these moments are already happening.
 You are already gathering your people, recognising their work, supporting them through difficulty.
 The shift is not to create new moments.
 The shift is to do the moments that already exist on purpose and with purpose.
 As More than the offsite explores, the difference between designed and undesigned moments is not whether they happen — it is whether the leader is present to them.
+Among those moments, gatherings are the most frequently available and the most underused.
+GRASS: Gatherings is a closer look at what happens when a leader treats the gathering as a deliberate cultural act.

 | Moment | What to observe | What it reveals |